gameperson/info/docs/CODE_OF_CONDUCT.md

 If you experience or observe any behavior that violates these guidelines, please reach out to us at [gamesomeotherday@gmail.com](mailto:gamesomeotherday@gmail.com).

 ## Contibutions
 If you have suggestions for improving this repository, its processes, or its subject matter please feel free to share them.
-Your support of the project is appreciated, [click here to contribute](./CONTRIBUTE.md)
+[Your support of the project is appreciated.](./CONTRIBUTE.md)

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct/](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).